Thuenen-GeoNode-Development/thuenen_atlas/geonode/templates/subsites/README.md

 6. Site name has to be *subsite_name* (just as the folder name).
 7. Within the subsite settings, add a theme named *subsite_name*
 8. Subsite should be available at http://{host}/*subsite_name*/

+The full list of snippets that could be overridden is as following: brand_navbar.html custom_theme.html footer.html header.html hero.html language_selector.html
+loader_style.html
+loader.html
+menu_item.html
+search_bar.html
+topbar.html

+Their content could be examined at geonode/geonode-mapstore-client/geonode_mapstore_client/templates/geonode-mapstore-client/snippets

+There are some customizations that are possible directly from the admin panel at http://{host}/admin.
+For that, within the subsite settings, go to the settings of the theme, it will allow to
+1. Change the main logo (Field Logo")
+2. Change the title of the page (Field "Jumbotron title")
+3. Chage the subtitle fo the page (Fied "Jumbotron content")